HomeArticlesGuideCricket & Baseball Stats Guide

 Overview

-Cricket and baseball each have their own vocabulary of batting and pitching/bowling statistics, but the underlying math is often more similar than it first appears — both sports reduce performance to ratios of runs, outs, and opportunities.
-This guide covers five calculators spanning both sports: batting average and bowling average (cricket), ERA (baseball), and strike rate and net run rate (cricket), each with the exact formula and a worked example from a realistic match scenario.
+Cricket and baseball each carry their own vocabulary of batting and pitching/bowling statistics, but the underlying math turns out more similar than it first looks.
+Both sports reduce performance to ratios of runs, outs, and opportunities.
+This guide covers five calculators spanning both sports: batting average and bowling average from cricket, ERA from baseball, and strike rate and net run rate from cricket, each with the exact formula and a worked example from a realistic match scenario.

-These tools suit cricket and baseball fans tracking player or team performance, fantasy sports players evaluating picks, and students or analysts learning how these long-standing statistics are actually calculated rather than just quoted.
+These tools suit cricket and baseball fans tracking player or team performance, fantasy sports players sizing up picks, and students or analysts who want to see how these long-standing statistics actually get calculated rather than just quoted.

 Step 1: Batting Average